 How to Improve Your Credit Score

 - Make payments on time every month.
-Use auto payments to ensure this.
+Auto payments can help.

 - Keep the amount of debt you have as low as possible.
-Aim for under 30 percent of your available credit.
+Aim for under 30% of your available credit.

 - Settle any judgments made against you.

-- Use credit but try to pay off your balances in full.
+- Use credit, but try to pay off balances in full.

-- Avoiding applying to numerous credit cards or loans at one time.
+- Avoid racking up multiple credit cards or loans at one time.

-Calculate How Much Can You Borrow for a Home Loan
+How Much Can You Borrow for a Home Loan: Pre-Qualification & Pre-Approval

-Now that you know how much you can afford for a monthly mortgage, the next question is (you guessed it) how much can you borrow from a mortgage lender, bank, or credit union.
+You’ve calculated how much you can afford for a monthly mortgage.
+Now, how much can you borrow from a mortgage lender, bank, or credit union?

 - The last two years of tax returns